decalage2/olefile/olefile/README.rst

 implementation to read MS OLE2 files, portable on several operating systems. (please tell me if you know other similar Python modules)

+Since 2014 olefile/OleFileIO\_PL has been integrated into `Pillow <http://python-imaging.github.io/>`_, the friendly fork of PIL. olefile will continue to be improved as a separate project, and new versions will be merged into Pillow regularly.

-OleFileIO\_PL can be used as an independent module or with PIL.
-The goal is to have it integrated into
+olefile can be used as an independent module or with PIL/Pillow.
-`Pillow <http://python-imaging.github.io/>`_, the friendly fork of PIL.

-OleFileIO\_PL is mostly meant for developers.
-If you are looking for tools to analyze OLE files or to extract data, then please also check `python-oletools <http://www.decalage.info/python/oletools>`_, which are built upon OleFileIO\_PL.
+olefile is mostly meant for developers.
+If you are looking for tools to analyze OLE files or to extract data, then please also check `python-oletools <http://www.decalage.info/python/oletools>`_, which are built upon OleFileIO\_PL and provide a higher-level interface.

 News
 ----

 Follow all updates and news on Twitter: https://twitter.com/decalage2

+-  **2014-09-26 v0.40 alpha**: renamed OleFileIO\_PL to olefile, added
+   initial write support for streams >4K, updated doc and license.
--  **2014-07-27 v0.31**: fixed support for large files with 4K sectors,
+-  2014-07-27 v0.31: fixed support for large files with 4K sectors,
    thanks to Niko Ehrenfeuchter, Martijn Berger and Dave Jones.
 Added test scripts from Pillow (by hugovk).
 Fixed setup for Python 3 (Martin Panter)